cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-3.md

 <blockquote cite="https://archive.org/details/symbolssignalsan002575mbp/page/n27">
     <p>
         "3.
-Second-order approximation (digram structure as in English):
+Third-order approximation (digram structure as in English):
-        <p>ON IE ANTSOUTINYS ARE T INCTORE ST BE S DEAMYACHIN D ILONASIVE TUCOOWE AT TEASONARE FUSO TIZIN ANDY TOBE SEACE CTISBE</p>
+        <p>IN NO IST LAT WHEY CRATICT FROURE BIRS GROCID PONDENOME OF DEMONSTURES OF THE REPTAGIN IS REGOACTIONA OF CRE</p>
         "
     </p>
     <footer>-Pierce, John R.</footer>
 </blockquote>

-Second order approximations move us even closer to English text that first and zero order approximations.
-From our example we can see that we got a couple of words using [bigram probabilities](https://en.wikipedia.org/wiki/Bigram)).
-To be specific we were able to obtain 5 English words: ON, ARE, BE, AT, ANDY.
-We can extend our our letter combinations to a length of $n$ where $n \geq 2$ thus increasing the order of the approximations.
-We cover this next.
+As you can gather by now, increasing the order increases the chance of forming more English words/text.
+This time we have 8 English words formed: IN, NO, IST, LAT, WHEY, OF, THE, IS.
+This includes a bro-supplement, 'WHEY' (as in whey protein).
+We can extend these to other symbols, syllables, and words as well.
+We cover the use case for words in the next section.

 <h2 id="Morse">Morse Code and the Telegraph</h2>